 Our involvement in the wider WordPress community and project means we regularly attend, organise, speak and contribute to WordCamps all around the world.
 We also love to invite and introduce our clients to the WordPress community, and if you'd like to participate in any WordCamps that are local to you, please talk this over with your Project Manager.
 Read more about WordCamps and find a map to locate an upcoming event close to you.
-Below: Noel Tock, Partner and CPO at Human Made, sharing his thoughts on the future trends of WordPress at WordCamp Stockholm 2017.
+Below: Noel Tock, Partner and CGO at Human Made, chosen to speak on the future trends of WordPress at WordCamp Europe 2018 - the largest WordPress conference in the world.